Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 How The Memrise Language Courses Are Structured

 Finally, the AI Chatbot gives you the chance to practice your speaking and conversing skills, which cements everything you’ve learned in your memory.
-Overall, it’s a pretty logical learning structure, although it doesn’t provide as much in-depth language exposure as apps like Rocket or Pimsleur.
+Overall, it’s a very logical learning structure, although it doesn’t provide as much in-depth language exposure as apps like Rocket or Pimsleur.

 We really like the structure of the Memrise course